Fostering sustainable and inclusive WASH marketing systems with informal settlements of the Pacific

 In recent years, many WASH practitioners have advocated for the use of market-based approaches to stimulate the demand for improved sanitation amongst buyers.
 There are many forms of WASH provision which may move seamlessly between formal and informal market-based transactions, but these approaches are not the only forms of WASH exchange present around the globe.
 It is important to consider the different models of WASH provision through the lens of marketing exchanges.

 These Frequently Asked Questions provide an overview of the four different types of marketing exchange and explain how they occur in current and emerging WASH marketing systems.

-The project team draws together researchers from Australia, the Pacific, and the United States from the fields of marketing systems, governance, environmental science and engineering.
-The project is led by Principal Investigator, Dr Dani Barrington (Monash University/IWC) and Project Manager, Dr Regina Souter (IWC) working with a team of academics: Prof Srinivas Sridharan and Dr Stephen Saunders (Monash University), Prof Jamie Bartram and Kate Shields (University of North Carolina), Professor Bill Aalbersberg and Semisi Meo (University of the South Pacific), and many staff of Live and Learn in Vanuatu, Fiji, Solomon Islands and Papua New Guinea.
+The project team drew together researchers from Australia, the Pacific, and the United States from the fields of marketing systems, governance, environmental science and engineering.
+The project was led by Principal Investigator, Dr Dani Barrington (Monash University/IWC) and Project Manager, Dr Regina Souter (IWC) working with a team of academics: Prof Srinivas Sridharan and Dr Stephen Saunders (Monash University), Prof Jamie Bartram and Kate Shields (University of North Carolina), Professor Bill Aalbersberg and Semisi Meo (University of the South Pacific), Assoc Prof Iwona Kolodziejczyk (Divine Word University) and many staff of Live and Learn in Vanuatu, Fiji, and Solomon Islands.

 Past news items